 Vintage reference BA145.022 (left) and modern reference 310.60.42.50.99.001 (right)

-The reference BA145.022 was characterized by its full 18k yellow gold case and bracelet, its burgundy ceramic bezel with Dot Over 90, onyx applied hour markers and blackened hands and a specific commemorative caseback.
+The reference BA145.022 was characterized by its full 18k yellow gold case and bracelet, its burgundy tachymeter bezel with Dot Over 90, onyx applied hour markers and blackened hands and a specific commemorative caseback.
 It was powered by the newly introduced calibre 861 and recently became one of the most sought-after models in the Speedmaster collection.
 One next to another, the resemblance between the inspiration and the modern watch is immediate.

 The Omega Speedmaster Apollo 11 50th Anniversary Limited Edition